nocke/photocmd/README.md

 `npm install` – before all else. naturally.

-Most ofthe time you will just want:
+Most of the time you will just want:

 `npm start` – starts watching (`src/` and `test/` folder), rebuilds and tests on change.